Sunday, December 22, 2024

 The most effective way to prevent foodborne illnesses is through proper food safety practices at home.
 Make sure to clean and sanitize all surfaces, utensils, and equipment before and after handling food.
 Wash your hands thoroughly with soap and water for at least 20 seconds before and after handling food.
 Use a meat thermometer to check the internal temperature of meat, poultry, and fish to ensure that they are cooked to the proper temperature.
 And, store food in airtight containers in the fridge or freezer to prevent the growth of bacteria.

-See also How To Thicken Crock Pot Beef Stew
+See also Beef Stew Adobo

 The Importance of Following Food Safety Guidelines